4ch1/pet-store-tests/README.md

 ## Overview

-This Java testing project is designed to ensure the reliability and functionality of our application through a series of unit and integration tests.
+This Java testing project is designed to ensure the reliability and functionality of our application through a series of tests.
 The project is structured to support different environments, allowing you to test the application under various configurations.

 ## Project Structure